ambikad04/Machine-Learning-Python-Crop-Prediction-project/README.md

 **Visualization:** Visualize data and model predictions using techniques like heatmaps.

 ## Getting Started:
-1. **Clone the repository:** git clone https://github.com/your-username/crop-prediction.git
+1. **Clone the repository:** git clone https://github.com/ambikad04/Machine-Learning-Python-Crop-Prediction-project.git

 2. **Install dependencies:** pip install -r requirements.txt

 3. **Run the main script:** python main.py

 ## Contributing:
-Contributions are not currently accepted as this project is developed solely by [Your Name].
+Contributions are not currently accepted as this project is developed solely by [@ambikad04].

 ## License:
 This project is licensed under the MIT License.
 See the LICENSE file for details.